Hearing Loss & Isolation

 Depression and hearing loss

 Conversations become increasingly taxing when an individual struggles to hear, resulting in social isolation.
-Hearing impairment has been linked with increased levels of depression, especially in women and individuals between 18 and 69 years of age.8
+Difficulty hearing has been linked with increased levels of depression, especially in women and individuals between 18 and 69 years of age.8

 Carecredit Newsletter, Fall 2018